openssl/technical-policies/policies/policy-change-process.md

 The Review Process
 ---------------------

+If the submitter is not a member of OTC, an OTC member is selected to watch over the review process and propose the final approval vote.

 Adjustments to the change proposal happen via the normal GitHub pull request review interaction.
 The pull request MUST be opened for at least two weeks